MasaHirano/dotfiles/README.md

 ### Python packages

-Python packages are required by Neovim and tmux.
+Some Python packages are required by Neovim and tmux.

 Execute this interactively (see https://github.com/pyenv/pyenv for details):
 ```sh